Carnival Celebrations In The Caribbean: The Complete 2023 Calendar

 There’s no going wrong with an event with such a spicy connotation.
 Spicemas is one of the best marketed events in the Caribbean, and it lives up to the hype.
 Held early to mid-August, this event in Grenada features steel pan showcases, parades, beauty pageants, and more.

-Insider tip: Stay close to celebrations while in Grenada to minimize transport costs.
+Insider tip: Stay close to celebrations while in Grenada to minimise transport costs.
 Check out Sandals' all-inclusive resort in Grenada, which is near to the parade route.

 September